Scroll Saw Patterns and Where to Find Them

 I cannot comment on this product since I have not yet had the opportunity to try it for myself.

-There is a product review for this tape on the Scrollsaw Woodworking & Crafts magazine.
+There is a product review for this tape in the Scrollsaw Woodworking & Crafts magazine.

 https://scrollsawer.com/2016/11/09/product-review-scroll-saw-tape/